ahemberg/trafiklab-longest-lines/README.md

 ### Cleartext API

-The cleartext api is available under `/clear-text` and has following endpoints defined in the table below.
+The cleartext api is available under `/clear-text` and has the following endpoints defined in the table below.
 The response is a comma separated string.

 | Endpoint                         | Parameters  | Description                                                                                                                                                                                                              |